qwikster/mapfish/README.md

 (a note: flakeframe was known as Mapfish before submitting!)

 ## usage and installation
-`pip install flakeframe`, or `pipx` if you're on an externally managed system like Arch Linux.
+`pip install flakeframe`, or `pipx` if you're on an externally managed system like Arch (btw).

-Then just find your desired coordinate pair (degrees or D/M/S), run `flakeframe`, and enter your settings :)
+Then just pick a location (coordinates or an address/place) and run `flakeframe`!

 ## controls
 Use WASD/arrow keys to navigate in the main menu, then +/- to change zoom levels.\